mgsium/mgsium/README.md

 ### :space_invader: Hi, I'm Musab

-I'm a Sixth Form student in the UK, JS Junkie and Co-Founder of [Namespace](https://nmspace.org).
+Sixth Form student in the UK, JS Junkie and Co-Founder of [Namespace](https://nmspace.org).

+⚡ Fun fact: I am fluent in Arabic, and know a little Russian!

 > The Greeks have but one word λόγος, for both Speech and Reason; not that they thought there was no Speech without Reason; but no Reasoning without Speech.
 >